eddelbuettel/digest/README.md

 ```

 By using the hash sum, which is very likely to be unique, to identify an
-underlying object or calculation, one can easily caching strategies for which
+underlying object or calculation, one can easily implement caching strategies.
-the digest package is somewhat widely used.
+This is a common use of the digest package.

 #### Other Functions